Dave Jones is California's Insurance Commissioner.

-- Saving individual health insurance policyholders more than $145 million in premiums;
+- Saving policyholders more than $1.4 billion in premiums;

 - Issuing emergency regulations to require that at least 80 percent of the individual health insurance premium dollar go to actual health care, and not to insurer profits, marketing and overhead;